Bacterial protein interaction networks: connectivity is ruled by gene conservation, essentiality and function: Introduction

-Individual genes in the genome contribute differentially to the survival of an organism.
-According to their known functional profiles and based on experimental evidences, genes can be divided into two categories: essential and nonessential ones \cite{Gerdes2003,Fang2005}.
+Individual genes in the genome contribute differently to the survival of an organism.
+According to their known functional profiles and based on experimental evidence, genes can be divided into two categories: essential, and nonessential ones \cite{Gerdes2003,Fang2005}.
 Essential genes are not dispensable for the survival of an organism in the environment it lives in \cite{Fang2005,Peng2014}.
-Nonessential genes are those which are dispensable \cite{Lin2010}, being related to functions that can be silenced without compromising the survival of the phenotype.
+Nonessential genes are instead those which are dispensable \cite{Lin2010}, being related to functions that can be silenced without compromising the survival of the organism.
 Naturally, each species has adapted to one or more evolving environments and, plausibly, genes that are essential for one species may be not essential for another one.

 It has been argued many times that essential genes are more conserved than nonessential ones \cite{Hurst1999,Jordan2002,Luo2015,Ish-Am2015,Alvarez-Ponce2016}.
-The term ``conservation'' has however at least two meanings.
-On the one hand, a gene is conserved if orthologous copies are found in the genomes of many species, as measured by the Evolutionary Retention Index (ERI) \cite{Gerdes2003,Bergmiller2012}.
-On the other hand, a gene is (evolutionarily) conserved when it is subject to a purifying evolutionary pressure which disfavors mutations.
-This pressure is quite usually measured by $K_a/K_s$, the ratio of the number of nonsynonymous substitutions per nonsynonymous site to the number of synonymous substitutions per synonymous site.
+The term "conservation'' has, however, at least two meanings.
+On the one hand, a gene is conserved if orthologous copies of it are found in the genomes of many species, as measured by the Evolutionary Retention Index (ERI) \cite{Gerdes2003,Bergmiller2012}.
+On the other hand, a gene is (evolutionarily) conserved when it is subject to a purifying, selective, evolutionary pressure, which disfavours mutations.
+A common measure of evolutionary pressure is $K_a/K_s$, the ratio of the number of non synonymous substitutions per non synonymous site to the number of synonymous substitutions per synonymous site.
 In this second meaning a conserved gene is, in a nutshell, a slowly evolving gene, a gene that hardly incorporates mutations \cite{Hurst1999,Hurst2002}.
 To measure the evolutionary pressures exerted on the genes we use here $K_a/K_s$, and to measure evolutionary patterns of codon bias we use the Effective Number of Codons (ENC) plots.

-In this work we show that bacterial PPI network display an interesting topological-functional transition, ruled by $k$ and with a threshold above $k \ge 40$.
-Proteins with high PPI network connectivities (hubs) likely correspond to genes that are conserved and essential.
-Conversely, genes that correspond to hub proteins in the PPI network are likely to be essential and conserved.
-We have also observed that below the threshold the functional repertoire is heterogeneous, whereas above the threshold there is a quite strict functional specialisation.